Rucchao/Rucchao.github.io/index.md

 #### News

+**[2024.12.18]** Two papers got accepted: one is a benchmark paper in VLDB 2024, the other one is learned cardinality estimation study in SIGMOD 2024.
+Cheers!

 **[2023.3.6]** I am honored to be invited as a Program Committee member of VLDB 2023 Tutorial Track! [[Website]](https://vldb.org/2023/?call-for-tutorials)

 **[2023.2.17]** One research paper about learned cardinality estimation got accepted at ICDE 2023!
 Cheers!